C++ generator

 Setters

-Conversely there are three ways to write a register field:
+Conversely there are two ways to write a register field:

 The method that writes the whole register, e.g.